sergev/bash-commander/README.md

-Bash Commander is a fork of GNU Bourne Agail Shell.
+Bash Commander is a fork of GNU Bourne Again Shell.
 It's main feature is a visual two-panel mode, much like Midnight Commander and other text-mode visual shells.